KLOO (AM)

-KLOO (1340 kHz) is an AM radio station broadcasting a talk radio format.
-It is licensed to Corvallis, Oregon, and is owned by Bicoastal Media, via subsidiary Bicoastal Media Licenses V, LLC.
+KLOO (1340 AM) is an commercial radio station licensed to Corvallis, Oregon, United States, broadcasting a talk format.
+The station is owned by Bicoastal Media, via subsidiary Bicoastal Media Licenses V, LLC, and features programming from Fox News Radio, Compass Media Networks, Premiere Networks and Westwood One.
 The studios and offices are on South Marion Street in Albany.

-KLOO is powered at 1,000 watts as a Class C radio station.
-Programming is also heard on FM translator K243CW at 96.5 MHz in Corvallis.
+In additional to a standard analog transmission, KLOO is relayed low-power Corvallis translator K243CW (96.5 FM).

 History

-KRUL

-On Oct.
-31, 1946, the Pacific States Radio Company obtained a construction permit for a new full-time radio station.
-The call sign was KRUL, broadcasting on 1340 kilocycles at 250 watts.
+The Pacific States Radio Company obtained a construction permit for a new full-time radio station with 250 watts on 1340 kHz on October 31, 1946.
 The station would be the first commercial outlet to serve Corvallis.
 The president of the company was J. C. Haley, head of the Brown & Haley Co., a candy manufacturer in Tacoma, Washington.